lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 Under some circumstances, an RA is required to remove wrapping layers.
-The following sections look at the processing required if encryption layers and signing layers need to be removed.
+The following sections look at the processing required if encryption, signing, and authenticated encryption layers need to be removed.

 ##  Encryption Removal {#EncryptionRemoval}

-There are two cases that require an RA to remove or change encryption in a PKI Request.
+There are two cases that require an RA to remove or change encryption, applies to both EnvelopedData or AuthEnvelopedData, in a PKI Request.
 In the first case, the encryption was applied for the purposes of protecting the entire PKI Request from unauthorized entities.
 If the CA does not have a Recipient Info entry in the